Cummings clearly craved power even at the expense of the nation – but he couldn’t hold onto it | Sean O’Grady

 So now he tells us!
 The £350m claim about the EU and the NHS on the side of the big, red Brexit bus?
 Wasn’t actually, you know, the whole truth – and Dominic Cummimgs knew it full well.
 Turkey about to join the EU?
 Never said that, but did allow impression to form, yes.

 On and on it went.
 Boris Johnson possesses the leadership skills of a broken shopping trolley?
-He’s so bad we wanted to get oust him within days of the 2019 general election?
+He’s so bad we wanted to oust him within days of the 2019 general election?
 Sure, but look at Jeremy Corbyn too.
 Our party system is broken, always said that.
 The Tory party is full of duffers?
 Yes, haven’t you noticed?
 Carrie Symonds wanted to "pull the strings"?
-‘Fraid so.
+Afraid so.
 Leave MPs are morons?
 Of course.
 Johnson wanted to ignore Chris Whitty, and just let the old die to save the economy?
 That’s what he thought.

 Cummings confessed all to a sometimes startled, but obviously grateful, Laura Kuenssberg.
 I’m not sure what penance Cummings should have to pay for his role in public life, or what God makes of him.
 But then again Cummings probably thinks God is a bit of a duffer too.
 It’ll take more than a few words to gain forgiveness from some of us.